Write Clean, Modular, DRY Code#

 Pythonic code communicates the programmer’s intent clearly, making it easier for others to understand the purpose of the code at a glance.

-Note that the function below has an easy-to-understand name and clear docstring.
+Note that the function below has an easy-to-understand name.
 Some people will even suggest adding a verb that explains what the function does, such as:

 Pythonic code is well-documented#

-Docstrings are Pythonic because they prioritize code readability and clarity, providing clear descriptions of a function’s purpose, parameters, and return values.
-By embedding documentation directly in the code, docstrings make it easy for developers to understand and use functions or classes without needing to read the implementation details.
+Docstrings are Pythonic because they prioritize code readability and clarity.
+They provide clear descriptions of a function’s purpose, parameters, and return values.
+By embedding documentation directly in the code, docstrings make it easy for developers to understand and use functions or classes without reading the implementation details.

 Documentation can mean many different things.
-When you are writing code, a combination of expressive names combined with sparsely added comments can go a long way towards making your code easier to read.
+When writing code, expressive names combined with sparsely added comments can make it easier to read.

 Pythonic code reflects Python’s emphasis on readability and simplicity.
 A well-known phrase from the Zen of Python is: “There should be one—and preferably only one—obvious way to do it,” which is a core idea behind writing Pythonic code.